Maghnie/docs/aedifion.io/apis.md

 * subscribing to all measurement data collected from your buildings, plants, and districts at the level of whole projects or down to single datapoints
 * publishing data into the aedifion.io platform via MQTT
-* receiving  to notifications and alarms via MQTT
+* receiving notifications and alarms via MQTT
 * websockets support
 * ...